OSSome01/MindSpore_digitClassifier/README.md

 ### Errors Encountered

 When trying to run the quick start example on google colab I came accross a error.
 The problem encounter is due the the number of cores in colab.
 Colab has 2 CPU cores whereas by deafult the MnistDataset() method considers 8 cores.
-Even when I changed the <mark>num_parallel_workers</mark> argument in the MnistDataset() method to 2 I still got the error.
+Even when I changed the `num_parallel_workers`argument in the MnistDataset() method to 2 I still got the error.

 ![image](https://github.com/OSSome01/MindSpore_digitClassifier/blob/master/images/error.PNG)